mit-pdos/secfs-skeleton/README.md

 ## Ideas for improvements

- - Currently, the server does not try to avoid file system corruption.
+ - Currently, the server does not try to avoid file-system corruption.
    This does not affect confidentiality or integrity, but it does mean that a malicious user can impact availability even if the server is not malicious.
-You might want to make the server smarted, and have it prevent unauthorized users from being able to corrupt the file system.
+You might want to make the server smarter, and have it prevent unauthorized users from being able to corrupt the file system.
  - As a challenge, you may want to think about providing freshness